civican/legisinfo/44-1/bills/C-19/bill_text.md

       after completing 30 days of continuous employment with an employer, three days of medical leave of absence with pay; and

-      **following the period of 30 days referred to in paragraph (a)**, at the beginning of each month after completing one month of continuous employment with the employer, one day of medical leave of absence with pay.
+      following the period of 30 days referred to in paragraph (a), at the beginning of each month after completing one month of continuous employment with the employer, one day of medical leave of absence with pay.

     **(1.21)** Subject to the regulations, an employee is entitled to earn up to 10 days of medical leave of absence with pay in a calendar year.

   **(2)** Subsection 7(1) of the Act is amended by replacing the subsection 239(1.4) that it enacts with the following:

-    **(1.4)** **Subject to the regulations**, each day of medical leave of absence with pay that an employee does not take in a calendar year is to be carried forward to January 1 of the following calendar year and decreases, by one, the maximum number of days that can be earned in that calendar year under subsection (**1.21**).
+    **(1.4)** Subject to the regulations, each day of medical leave of absence with pay that an employee does not take in a calendar year is to be carried forward to January 1 of the following calendar year and decreases, by one, the maximum number of days that can be earned in that calendar year under subsection (1.21).

   **(3)** Subsection 7(1) of the Act is amended by replacing the subsections 239(1.6) and (2) that it enacts with the following:

-    **(2)** The employer may, **in writing and no later than 15 days after the return to work of an employee who has taken a medical leave of absence of at least five consecutive days**, require the employee **to** provide a certificate issued by a health care practitioner certifying that the employee was incapable of working for the period of their medical leave of absence.
+    **(2)** The employer may, in writing and no later than 15 days after the return to work of an employee who has taken a medical leave of absence of at least five consecutive days, require the employee to provide a certificate issued by a health care practitioner certifying that the employee was incapable of working for the period of their medical leave of absence.

   **(4)** Subsection 7(2) of the Act is amended by amending the subsection 239(13) that it enacts by striking out "and" at the end of paragraph (a) and by replacing paragraph (b) with the following: